akshayjshah/blog/posts/steep-cost-of-capture.md

 ## The argument, briefly

-Meredith's argument comes in five steps:
+Meredith makes a five-part argument:

 1. Today's LLMs aren't a recent scientific breakthrough.
 Instead, they're decades-old algorithms supercharged by the compute, data, and budgets of Google, Amazon, Microsoft, and their peers.
 2. Tech giants lavishly fund LLM research, elevating its academic prestige.
-   Simultaneously, LLM research requires donated access to data sets and cloud computing.
+   But LLM research requires donated access to data sets and cloud computing.
    So in practice, academic success requires close industry ties.
-3. To preserve their industry relationships, researchers praise LLMs and ostracize skeptics.
+3. To please industry donors, researchers praise LLMs and ostracize skeptics.
-4. Despite being captured by industry, prominent researchers still have the *appearance* of impartiality.
-Their support allows big tech to successfully lobby for government investment into LLMs.
+4. Researchers still have the *appearance* of impartiality.
+Their support allows big tech to win government funding for LLMs.
 Most of this investment ends up back in big tech's pockets.
 5. To understand the societal costs and benefits of LLMs, we need more impartial academic research.
 Meredith encourages academics and tech workers to explicitly discuss the systemic bias that industry money introduces, to criticize LLMs more freely, and to organize to protect each other from any backlash.

-As you'd expect from a five-page article, this is a simple argument for more skepticism during an obvious boom, more academic freedom, and more focus on regulating and pricing the externalities of new techology.
+As you'd expect from a short article, this is a simple argument for more skepticism during an obvious boom, more academic freedom, and more focus on regulating and pricing the externalities of new techology.

-At that altitude, I'm fully on board.
+At that altitude, I'm on board.
 I did think that Meredith's argument would have been more compelling if she directly addressed two inconvenient facts.

 ## What about OpenAI?

 Against a backdrop of pessimism about technology, it's easy to nod along as Meredith paints LLMs as a cynical ploy by wealthy, entrenched incumbents.
-But the brand most associated with LLMs isn't Google, Amazon, Apple, Meta, or Microsoft --- it's ChatGPT.
+But the brand most associated with LLMs isn't Google's Gemini, Amazon's Q, Apple's Siri, or Microsoft's Copilot --- it's OpenAI's ChatGPT.

 Sure, tech giants did much of the early research into LLMs.
 But the confluence of compute, data, and talent required to develop LLMs isn't _only_ available at